 Warranties or service contracts.
 If a car is covered by the factory warranty, a used car warranty, or a service contract, the owner may need to take the vehicle to a specific repair shop designated in the contract.
 The warranty, contract, or insurance policy may require you to get prior permission before the repair is performed.
 If you don’t get prior approval, the company may not pay.
 Owners who obtain repair work at a shop not covered in the contract risk having to pay the full price for repairs.
 If the warranty or service contract has expired, or if the owner purchased a used car “as is,” he/she will need to select a repair shop on their own.
 An “as is” car is a vehicle sold at a used car lot which exceeds the car mileage or age requirements covered by Minnesota’s Used Car Warranty Law.
 For more information on the Used Car Warranty Law or the Lemon Law protecting new car purchases, contact the Minnesota Attorney General’s Office to obtain a copy of Minnesota’s Car Laws free of charge.

 Finding a mechanic.
-Contact friends, relatives, co-workers, or other students to obtain recommendations on quality repair shops.
+Contact friends, relatives, or co-workers to obtain recommendations on quality repair shops.
 Some websites also offer helpful evaluations of car repair shops.
 Make sure, however, that the site is maintained by an unbiased source before believing everything you read.
 Talk with several repair shops to get an idea of the shops’ pricing policies, turnaround time, and customer service before committing to one particular shop.
 Some shops may specialize in repairing certain makes or models.
 Others may specialize in body work or specific vehicle parts.
 Make sure that the repair shop you choose is prepared to accommodate your repair needs.

 Getting the best price.
 Under the Truth in Repairs Act, Minnesotans have the right to receive a written estimate from a shop before it begins any actual repair work.
 Obtain several estimates and compare costs before deciding upon a given shop.
 The shop cannot perform unnecessary or unauthorized repairs.
 When you take a car in for an estimate, you should clearly explain to the shop that they do not want the shop to make any repairs until they have examined the estimate.
 You may wish to document this request in writing at the shop to protect against potential disputes later.